 I love using a skill that kids have already mastered to help teach them a completely new skill.
-These Math My Name sheets do exactly that!
-Using my son’s name, he practiced handwriting, number recognition, addition and subtraction, ten frames, tally marks and even drawing!
+These math activity sheets do exactly that!
+In Math My Name, your child can practice handwriting, number recognition, addition and subtraction, ten frames, tally marks and even drawing!

 This post contains an Amazon affiliate link.

-Prepping the activity was quick and easy.
+Prepping this fun math activity was quick and easy.
 I simply printed a copy of the math my number page (below) and grabbed a pencil and a basket of crayons.